cilium/cilium/Documentation/security/policy/language.rst

           protocol specific access denied message is crafted and returned, e.g. an *HTTP 403 access denied* is sent back for HTTP requests which violate the policy, or a *DNS REFUSED* response for DNS requests.

+.. note:: Layer 7 rules do not currently support port ranges.

 .. note:: There is currently a max limit of 40 ports with layer 7 policies per
           endpoint.
 This might change in the future when support for ranges is